algosup/2024-2025-project-3-quickest-path-team-3/Documents/FunctionalSpecification/FunctionalSpecification.md

 ### Description

-The functions are simply hypothetical examples and should be replaced with the actual functions that will be implemented.
+The functions are hypothetical examples and should be replaced with the actual functions that will be implemented.

 ```cpp
 // Function to compute the shortest path between two landmarks